Last updated 29/5/2020

 Viewers are encouraged to get third-party professional advice before making decisions about business operations.

-Together with other peaks, we wrote to the Prime Minister, the Treasurer and the Minister for Education a few weeks ago.
+Together with other peaks, we wrote to the Prime Minister, the Treasurer and the Minister for Education when the COVID-19 virus was first identified as a looming threat to the sector.
 Our letter underlined the critical importance of the early childhood sector to young children, families, and the Australian community and economy.
 We called for ‘robust funding mechanisms’ to maintain sector financial viability and ensure children continue their access to early learning.
 Part of our advocating measures are to ensure affected families are not disadvantaged if a service is required to close due to COVID-19 or if a family needs to self-isolate.

-We continue to work closely with the Minister for Education, Skills and Employment, Dan Tehan, to ensure that the needs of the early childhood sector, families and children are understood when devising measures to respond to the impacts of COVID-19 across the community.
+We continue to provide feedback and advocate to the Minister for Education, Skills and Employment, Dan Tehan, to ensure that the needs of the early childhood sector, families and children are understood when devising measures to respond to the impacts of COVID-19 across the community.

 Early childhood services can stay informed with fact sheets and updates from the Commonwealth Department of Education, Skills and Employment the Department of Health and the World Health Organization.
 You can also read the government’s business package announcement here.